solidi/learning-notes/mentoring/philosophies.md

 47. "Sometimes it's not about excellence, it's about eliminating problems."
 48. "Monitor the customers pain throughout the system."
 49. "Consider silence as dissent."
-50. "Firrst make the change easy, then make the easy change." - Kent Beck
+50. "First make the change easy, then make the easy change." - Kent Beck